ChibiOS/ChibiOS/readme.txt

 - FIX: Found new instances of the obsolete function chSysGetTime() in the C++ wrapper and in the WEB demo (bug 2772237)(backported in stable branch).
 - FIX: Fixed macro in test.h (bug 2781176)(backported in stable branch).
+- NEW: Abstract I/O Channels mechanism introduced.
+This mechanism allows to access I/O resources through a standard interface and hides implementation details.
+The existing FullDuplexDrivers were modified to offer a standard channel interface to the applications.
+- NEW: The I/O queues code was improved, now there are 2 separate structures:
+  InputQueue and OutputQueue.
+There are some changes in the queue APIs in order to make them more symmetrical and functional.
+Improved the queues documentation.
+Some of the changes were needed in order to support the new channels mechanism as a backend for queued serial drivers.
 - NEW: Added a code coverage analysis application under ./tests/coverage.
 - NEW: Added more test cases in order to improve the test suite code coverage (it was 74% in version 1.2.0).